radius-project/radius/docs/contributing/contributing-code/contributing-code-first-commit/first-commit-03-working-on-cli/index.md

----
-type: docs
-title: "Your first commit: Working on the CLI"
+# Your first commit: Working on the CLI
-linkTitle: "Working on the CLI"
-description: Try out updating and running the Radius CLI
-weight: 80
----

 ## Making a change to the CLI